fananek/hex-grid/README.md

 ### Integrating HexGrid to your project

 Add HexGrid as a dependency to your `Package.swift` file.
-If you need swift 4.1 support, use version 0.1.0, otherwise go with the lastest available release.

 ```swift
 import PackageDescription